africanvisionmalawi/avm-site/src/pages/index.md

   imageId: ''
   photo: "/img/mainphoto_celebrate.jpg"
   excerpt: |-
-    Most fundraising comes from personal donations.

-    You can help us through regular monthly donations; leaving a legacy;
+    Most fundraising comes from personal donations.You can help us through regular monthly donations; leaving a legacy;
     pledging gifts from a birthday or anniversary; or running a fundraising event.
-    Please consider one or more of those as it’s so easy to help.
   featured: false

 ---